 - Try before you buy

 It doesn’t matter where you’re buying your furniture from; it’s always important to give it a go.
 Whether this is a new sofa or a new set of dining chairs, you’ll need to confirm that the items are in fit enough shape to take home.
+You can go through the website of the shop selling Second Hand Furniture Rotorua (or elsewhere), where you may also find a few reviews.
+It can give an idea about how the service is and whether the restoration is up to par.
 Remember that sometimes the best bargains will be on damaged furniture that you can easily either fix yourself or pay a professional to fix – either of which might ultimately cost you less than buying something brand new.

 - Know your measurements

 Shopping with exact measurements is vital.
 After all, you don’t want to get your new product home to find that it doesn’t fit in the alcove you had in mind, and often, second-hand furniture stores won’t let you return anything.
 When buying bigger pieces, another top tip is to measure the doors in your home so that you know they’ll fit through.
 This point still stands, even if you have folding doors.